Introduction to Project Life Cycle Initiation

 In this module, you will learn:

-How the three key elements of a problem statementcontext, scope, and constraintsaffect your analysis
+- How the three key elements of a problem statementcontext, scope, and constraintsaffect your analysis and modeling

 How to capture the problem domain vocabulary in a data dictionary